uelichueli/swiyu-admin-ch.github.io/_pages/roadmap.md

 - The [OCA specificaton](https://swiyu-admin-ch.github.io/specifications/oca/) for improved credential processing and visualization is not yet implemented.
 - A combined presentation of multiple credentials is not yet possible.
 - The visualization of trust statements is not yet finalized (e.g., concerning unknown actor, not in base registry, or issuer/verifier trust statements).
+- The presentation of credentials offline is not yet possible

 ### Swiyu Check App